 Forss was exactly halfway between Reay and Thurso, being six miles to each.
 From it the road climbed slowly but noticeably, having apparently not read all the accounts of how flat Caithness is.
 It was wooded to begin with but soon broke back out into broad open fields.

 Forss, stung my by assessment of its size, made a last-ditch effort to impress me by means of a cluster of newer houses where the old school and smithy once stood.
-After that, the next few miles were just the same thing repeated: the sea on my left with a flat field between us, a low hill on my right sometimes dotted with wind turbines; occasional farmstead popped up just to keep me on my toes.
+After that, the next few miles were just the same thing repeated: the sea on my left with a flat field between us, a low hill on my right sometimes dotted with wind turbines; occasional farmstead popping up just to keep me on my toes.

 As I plodded ever-closer to my final walking destination for the year, I passed on my right an unsignposted turn-off that served as the access road to a farm called Mains of Brims.
 Next to the farm, had I taken that road, I’d have found the ruins of Brims Castle, built by Henry Sinclair between 1564 and 1590 mostly, it seems, as protection from the thuggish henchmen of the 4th Earl of Caithness, George Sinclair (who was not only his kinsman but also his clan chief).